 20-30€

-These are some of the best vegetarian restaurants in Barcelona to get our fill of eating Verde.
-Obviously they are not the only ones so, if you want to recommend any other vegetarian secret of the city we will be happy to hear it.
+These are some of the best vegetarian restaurants in Barcelona to get our fill of eating green.
+Obviously they are not the only ones, so if you want to recommend any other vegetarian secret of the city we will be happy to hear it.